sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 excuse-creation, litanizing of sins, the move has not been executed correctly.
 Just take a deep breath and move on.

+## Reward Yourselves

+If every player is satisfied with their opportunity to receive feedback, each player gets a green token.

+If your gaming session includes food or drink, the Session Opener can be ceremonialized by refraining from the first bite or the first sip until the Session Opener has been completed.

 # More Moves - Rest, Seek Help

+Throughout Deckahedron World, players are asked to decide how their characters get hurt, how they respond to being hurt, and how they recover from their injuries.

+This is a small-scale echo of the whole story - the Hero's Journey itself.
+At the center of the Hero's Journey is a moment of pain that the hero must fully endure before finding relief - either through their own action or with the help of their friends.

 ## Resting